microsoft/powerbi-powershell/src/Modules/Data/Commands.Data/help/Add-PowerBIRows.md

 # Add-PowerBIRows

 ## SYNOPSIS
-Insert rows to the specified table in Power BI.
+Adds rows to the specified table in a Power BI dataset.

 ## SYNTAX